-Magnolia’s at 4 Queens: Magnolia’s Veranda has you covered all day.
-For breakfast, they serve both a $15.99 6 oz.
-New York Strip Steak and Eggs meal as well as a $21.99 10 oz.
-Rib Eye Steak and Eggs meal.
 For lunch and dinner, both a 10 oz.
 Rib Eye and 10 oz.
-New York Sirloin meal are offered at a $21.99 price point and include a salad, vegetable, and choice of potato.
+New York sirloin meal are offered at a $22.99 price point and include a salad, vegetable, and choice of potato.

 If you’re looking for a late bite, Tony Roma’s also offers a steak and lobster special for $11.99 from 9 pm – 11 pm daily.
 All steaks are served with a choice of 2 sides.

 While not one of the best steakhouses in Downtown Las Vegas, Tony Romas is among the least expensive.

 Freedom Beat at Downtown Grand: Offering a New York steak with vegetables and garlic potatoes for $23, Freedom Beat offers a cheap steak downtown Las Vegas, steps away from the Fremont Street Experience.

 Denny’s in Neonopolis: Serving both a sirloin and t-bone steak meal for under $20, Denny’s qualifies for our rundown of cheap steaks, albeit an unexciting option.

-Hopefully, we were able to help you on your quest to find a cheap steak in Las Vegas!
+Hopefully, I was able to help you on your quest to find a cheap steak in Las Vegas!
 While celebrity chefs get all the headlines, quality mid-range options exist both on the Strip and downtown Las Vegas.

 See also: Check out other cheap places to eat on the Strip, and our rundown of cheap eats downtown.
 Buffets can also be a great source of value.
 Here are the cheapest buffets in Vegas on the Strip & downtown.